treydempsey/self-referential-structs/README.md

 I have yet to test this with actix-web, but I believe it should work fine.
 I would like to come up with a way to abstract the owned data, query string and arguments.
 Perhaps turn this in to a trait and store the data in an associated type that implemeters must define.
-I would also delgate query construction and argument binding to methods that trait implementers must define.
+I would also delegate query construction and argument binding to methods that trait implementers must define.

 ## Questions